leticiaseixas/wai-list-of-courses/content/index.md

         {% include_cached button.html label="Clear filters" class="clear-button"%}
         <div id="disclaimer">
             <h2>Important Disclaimer</h2>
             <p><abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific vendor products.
-Inclusion of offers in this list does not indicate endorsement by W3C.
+Inclusion of resources in this list does not indicate endorsement by W3C.
 Products and search criteria are listed with no quality rating.</p>
-            <p>Offer descriptions, search criteria, and other information in this database is provided by offers providers.
+            <p>Courses descriptions, search criteria, and other information in this database are provider-submitted.
 W3C does not verify the accuracy of the information.</p>
-            <p>The list is not a review of offers, nor a complete or definitive list of all offers.
+            <p>The list is not a review of courses, nor a complete or definitive list of all courses.
 The information can change at any time.</p>
         </div>
     </div>
     <div id="offers-list">
         <span id="status">
-            <p id="total-offers">Showing {{ site.data.offers | size }} offers</p>
+            <p id="total-offers">Showing {{ site.data.offers | size }} results</p>
         </span>
         <div class="field" class="sort-by">
             <label for="select">Sort by</label>